Metrics relation

 When customising your metrics relation you should write it as below using each step between brackets (e.g. [1]) :

-When modifying a market equation make sure your calculation is still correct. in your dataset your market equation of a specific row should be equal to the last column of your dataset.
+When modifying a market equation make sure your calculation is still correct.
+In your dataset your market equation of a specific row should be equal to the last column of your dataset (only for default market equation).

 What’s mathematically a market equation